How it Works

-The Cooling Assistance benefit helps eligible households buy and install an air conditioner or fan.
+The Cooling Assistance benefit helps eligible households buy and install an air conditioner or fan to help their home stay cool.

 - Cooling Assistance benefits are provided on a first come, first served basis to eligible applicants.